 As a state agency, the University at Buffalo complies fully with the New York State Freedom of Information Law (FOIL), which was enacted to assure public accountability of state agencies while protecting individuals against unwarranted invasions of personal privacy.

 Pursuant to SUNY Policy 6601: Compliance with FOIL, UB’s public records are made available through the campus records access officer.
-Any university employee receiving a public records request from the news media should direct it to UB’s designated records access officer, and inform the Office of University Communications.
+Any university employee receiving a public records request from the news media should direct it to UB’s designated records access officer, and inform the Division of University Communications.